drausin/libri/deploy/cloud/README.md

     node-exporter-zwr2p           1/1       Running   0          8m        10.142.0.3   gke-libri-dev-default-pool-5ee39584-tljc
     prometheus-1589647967-rj06c   1/1       Running   0          8m        10.24.1.5    gke-libri-dev-default-pool-5ee39584-schn

-For now, you need to visually "join" the pods to the instances to get the IP:Port combinations for the librarians; for the above, they are
+For now, you need to visually "join" the pods to the instances on pod:NODE == instance:NAME to obtain the IP address for each pod, and increment the port numberse starting at 30100 for librarian-0:

+e.g., for the above, the IP:Port addresses are as follows:
 - librarians-0: 35.196.233.112:30100
 - librarians-1: 35.185.100.233:30101
 - librarians-2: 104.196.183.229:30102